Mandatory visa cancellation provisions

 The impact upon Australian business interests can be considered.
 The impact of non-revocation would generally only be given weight if it would compromise a major project or impact upon the delivery of an important service in Australia.

 The impact upon victims, and family members of victims of the criminal behaviour, is another potential consideration.

 The remaining other consideration specified in Ministerial Direction 79 is the extent of impediments to you if you are removed from Australia.
 The delegate should consider what you would experience if you are removed to your home country.
 Your age and your health can be relevant.
 Whether you would experience substantial language or cultural barriers should be considered.
 The extent of social, medical, and economic support available to you in your home country can also be taken into consideration.

 Should the department not revoke the mandatory cancellation, you will be able to apply for a review of the decision with the Administrative Appeals Tribunal.
 You will not be eligible for any visa while awaiting a hearing, so you would need to remain in immigration detention until the outcome of the review is known.
 That process currently takes months to come to a hearing.

 This article is for general information purposes and must not be considered legal or immigration advice.
-Should you require more information or be in the situation that these provisions apply, please be in contact with Craig DoRozario or Tom Foran in our Immigration Law team.
+Should you require more information or be in the situation that these provisions apply, please contact our immigration lawyers Craig DoRozario or Tom Foran immediately.

 To obtain a free 20 minute consultation in relation to your immigration matter, please contact our office on (07) 5532 3133.
 Your immigration matter will be conducted by Craig DoRozario (MARN 1910298) and/or Tom Foran (MARN 1172414).